anna-fogaca/painel-professor/README.md

 ## 📜 Licença

-Distribuído sob a Licença MIT.
+Distribuído sob a Licença GPL-3.0 license.
 © 2025 Anna Flávia Fogaça

 --